 Subject to Strict 5/24 Application Restrictions

-UPDATE: It appears that Chase has tightened up the application requirements for the Hyatt co-brand card, and is now applying the 5/24 policy.
+UPDATE: Chase has tightened up the application requirements for the Hyatt co-brand card, and is now applying the 5/24 policy.
 We cover the changes in more detail in this dedicated post.

 Gary at View from the Wing posted some interesting notes recently about future changes to Chase’s 5/24 policy where he mentioned that all Chase rewards cards would eventually be subject to the 5/24 rule.
 As far as the World of Hyatt Card is concerned though, the policy hasn’t changed from the old Hyatt Card, and folks over 5/24 can still get approved for the new card, for now.

 The World of Hyatt Card is a significant improvement over the previous card, enough of an improvement that we anticipate it could swing some folks into repositioning their loyalty to Hyatt, particularly when you factor in that Ultimate Rewards points transfer to Hyatt at a 1:1 ratio.

 The ability to top off all the required nights for top-tier Globalist status through card spend alone is a huge draw, as is the additional free night certificate and the increased points earning potential.